danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

-This will present the onboarding view *once*, after which it will not be shown again.
-If you want to present different onboarding views with the same modifier, you can provide a unique `id` for each onboarding.
+This will present the onboarding view *once*, after which it won't be shown again.
+To present different onboardings with the same modifier, you can provide a unique `id` for each.

 If you want to programmatically get and set the presentation state of a certain onboarding, you can use the `UserDefaults` extensions directly.

 ## How to customize the document browser

-Since we have the `DocumentGroupInspector` protocol and let `DocumentGroup` implement it to get its underlying document browser, we can finally add extensions to modify the browser.
+Since we have the `DocumentGroupInspector` protocol and make `DocumentGroup` implement it, we can finally add extensions to modify the browser.

-Since `DocumentGroup` is a scene and the app must return that scene for the app to build, each modifier must return the `DocumentGroup` itself.
+Since `DocumentGroup` is a scene and the app must return such a scene for the app to build, each modifier must return the `DocumentGroup` itself.

-Let's first add an action-based function that can be used to modify the underlying document browser:
+Let's first add an action-based function that can be used to modify the underlying browser:

 ```swift
 public extension DocumentGroup {